5 Facts about May Day and the Early May Bank Holiday

 4. How come we get a Bank Holiday for May Day?
 (Well, some of us do!)

 In 1890 the May Bank Holiday became associated with International Workers’ Day as the Second International organised a day of protests in support of an eight-hour working day.
 After that the 1st May was linked with protests and became an official holiday in 1978.
 In America, May 1st is known to this day as “Labor Day”.
 Canada celebrates it’s equivalent on the first Monday in September.

 5. So, May Day has nothing to do with planes crashing?!

+This is possibly the most misunderstood facts about May Day.
 “Mayday!
 Mayday!” is a well-known distress word used by pilots and maritime crews when radioing back to base and other crafts.
 The “mayday” procedure word was originated in 1923, by a senior radio officer at Croydon Airport in London.
 The officer, Frederick Stanley Mockford, was asked to think of a word that would indicate distress and would easily be understood by all pilots and ground staff in an emergency.
 Since much of the traffic at the time was between Croydon and Le Bourget Airport in Paris, he proposed the expression “mayday” from the French m’aidez (‘help me’), a shortened form of venez m’aidez (‘come and help me’).
 It is entirely unrelated to May Day celebrations and the early May Bank Holiday!

 Working or not, enjoy your early May Bank Holiday weekend!
 My guess is that whatever you’re up to it’ll involve ponies!